Babylon 5: The Gathering: Changes between pilot and series

 Many elements of the pilot were changed when the series began, giving the pilot a different feel than the rest of the series.
 This was most evident in the prosthetics, sets, music, and cast members.
 Patricia Tallman played Lyta Alexander – she was replaced by Andrea Thompson as Talia Winters – but Tallman (as Alexander) would return later in the series, first as a recurring character and then as a regular.
-The medical officer was Dr. Benjamin Kyle (played by Johnny Sekka), rather than Richard Biggs as Stephen Franklin.
+The medical officer was Dr. Benjamin Kyle as played by Johnny Sekka, but Sekka's ill-health prevented him from joining the series, and was replaced by Richard Biggs as Stephen Franklin.
 The explanation used for these cast changes is that these two characters saw Kosh outside his encounter suit and thus had to be removed from duty – Kosh's secrecy is a running theme in the show.

 The first officer was Laurel Takashima (played by Tamlyn Tomita), replaced for the series by Claudia Christian as Susan Ivanova.
 The alien characters – such as Delenn and G'Kar – appeared slightly different because the prosthetics were different for the pilot than the series.
 Also, Delenn was originally supposed to be a male character destined to become female at the end of season 1, but since they could not make Mira Furlan's voice male enough, they decided to play her as female throughout the series.

-In the Command and Control center is Ed Wasser (as Guerra), in the series Wasser will return as Morden.
+Ed Wasser, who played Morden in the series, appears in the pilot as Earth Alliance technician Guerra.

+The duty uniforms and rank insignia were altered between the pilot and the series, as were the handheld weapons.

 Sinclair's love interest (Carolyn Sykes) is replaced by Catherine Sakai.